 Digital competence also means developing an awareness of one’s own health.

 Creating awareness about ones own health is not easy in a fast-paced world of information overload.
-But there are a lot of techniques that help to develop your own personality, skills and abilities: So you should stop every now and then and at least for a few moments interrupt the current work and change into a different perspective to create room for something new.
+But there are a lot of techniques that help to develop your own personality, skills and abilities.
+You should stop every now and then and at least for a few moments interrupt the current work and change into a different perspective to create room for something new.

 This is best done offline.